LCAV/dsp-labs/docs/chapters/4/granular_synthesis/2/implementation.md

 However, this implementation ***does not*** work for a real-time scenario as the input buffer `x[n:n+igs]` and the output buffer `y[n:n+G]` do not have the same length!
 Also, we would like to perform operations on individual samples rather than vectors because the former is more representative of how we manipulate data/audio in C.

 Nonetheless, having an implementation like the one above is still very useful before beginning a buffer-based implementation.
-It serves as a easy-to-implement reference/sanity check before we attempt the (typically) more difficult buffer-based implementation.
+It serves as a reference/sanity check before we attempt the (typically) more difficult buffer-based implementation.

 In this chapter, we will guide you through the buffer-based